accesscode-2-1/kitkat/unit-0/week-4.md

 **Joshelyn Vivas**

-* This week's medium post: https://medium.com/@Jvvlives2005/access-code-2-1-exploration-week-3-how-to-import-file-in-intellij-a6fd44bcfdfd
+* This week's medium post: https://medium.com/@Jvvlives2005/access-code-2-1-exploration-4-it-s-ok-to-be-wrong-c98e5a259159
-* Last week’s goal: To practice loops and if statemenets
+* Last week’s goal: To understand something this week
 * What went well (what goals did you meet?)
-Understand the structure of them like for the "for" loop, you need to give a start.
+I understood how to call a method and create methods!
+I understand a lot more on how to write an if loop how the loops go.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
-SO MANY CHALLENGES! <br />
-* 1. Still unclear on how to use the loops </br>
-* 2. Do not know when to use them or how to create it from scratch (ARGH!!!) <br />
-* 3. There no time in my everyday to even practice or review <br />
-* 4. Stressing on the HW!
+TIME!!
+I need more time to work and understand the loops, functions and method.
 * What is your goal for next week?
-To understand something this week.
+To learn the terminology when going in java (ex: call a method, establish a variable, give an instance)
-* What do you need help with? (peers sign up to help if they can) LOOPS!!
-But I don't know how to word my issue.
+* What do you need help with? (peers sign up to help if they can) It's more of the need for time to review the notes and understand

 **Vanice Yee**